 Columbus, IN is best known for everywhere art and unexpected architecture.
 No city blends world-class architecture and small-town charm quite like Columbus, Indiana.
-In addition to great art and delicious eats, there are several outdoor activities to experience.
-Visitors can enjoy canoeing, golfing, hiking, fishing and much more.
+However, in addition to inspirational art, the city offers a variety of outdoor activities and family-fun adventures.
+Experience scenic canoeing, climbing, golfing, hiking, fishing and much more.
 Here is our list of the top recreational places to visit in Columbus, Indiana!

 Columbus Rock Gym